 Although most of us would be lying if we said that we don’t look forward to giving and receiving gifts, we can probably all agree it is more important to create other non-materialistic traditions.
 Whether that’s gathering in front of the fire and playing board games or squeezing onto the couch for a holiday movie marathon, these fun traditions are the ones that will be sure to create lasting memories.
 Looking forward to these fun holiday traditions will ensure that gifts are not the center of the holiday festivities and, instead, are merely one element of your holiday traditions.

-You can also consider forgoing gifts for a season entirely and instead focus on giving back.
+You may even decide to forgo some gifts all together and shift focus to giving back.
 Maybe instead of buying gifts for each other, you can come together as a family to donate toys to a local charity.
 You could also think about giving the gift of time by volunteering with your family at the local soup kitchen or food bank.
 Coming together with your loved ones to help others is bound to fill you all with holiday spirit.